SubmissionsIn/JIEXU.github.io/_pages/about.md

 I am currently working on multi-view machine learning and multi-view 3D computer vision.
 I am seeking extensive cooperation opportunities with self-motivated students and if you are interested in our research topics, please feel free to contact me via email.
 </span>

+I am excited about the ongoing developments in the field of artificial intelligence represented by machine learning and deep learning.
+The research topics that I am currently working on include:
+1. 3D scene understanding with semi-/weakly-supervised learning towards real-world applications
+2. Robust self-supervised learning methods for handling irregular multi-view/modal/graph/omics data

+Before that, the research during my Ph.D. was multi-view/modal/graph/omics, machine learning, and self-supervised learning.
+In these areas, I am focusing on providing novel insights to the research topics, such as:
+**Interpretability of multi-view learning** (ICCV2021, Inf.Fus.2023).
+First try to disentangle view-common and view-private information in generative models that can produce interpretable multi-view representations.
+**Data heterogeneity of multi-view learning** (CVPR2022, NeurIPS2023).
+Propose to learn multi-level features to avoid objective conflicts, and a general and theory-driven self-weighting contrastive learning framework that is adaptive to heterogeneous multi-view data.
+**Data incompleteness of multi-view learning** (AAAI2021, TIP2023).
+Propose an imputation-free deep framework for effectively handling incomplete multi-view data, and establish the connection between domain adaptation and multi-view by incorporating distribution discrepancy.
+**Algorithm robustness towards noisy views** (TKDE2022, CVPR2024).
+First to theoretically investigate consistency / complementarity / noise robustness for multi-view learning, and suggest to consider the side effects of noisy views for algorithm designs in practical scenarios.
+Fortunately, my research has gained the attention of scholars in the same field and has been successfully applied by other scholars in practical application fields, such as medical data analysis, internet data analysis, etc. I summarized some application-related [papers](https://github.com/SubmissionsIn/MVC4Applications) hoping to promote academic research and applied research for the reference of future work.

 # 🤗 News

 - *2025.06*, Two papers are accepted by ICCV 2025.